rjsf-team/react-jsonschema-form/README.md

 };
 ```

-This will be rendered using a select box that way:
+This will be rendered using a select box like this:

 ```html
 <select>